AliSoftware/OHHTTPStubs/README.md

 # License and Credits

-This project and library has been created by Olivier Halligon (@aligatr on Twitter) and is under the MIT License.
+This project and library has been created by Olivier Halligon ([@aligatr](https://twitter.com/aligatr) on Twitter) and is under the MIT License.

 It has been inspired by [this article from InfiniteLoop.dk](http://www.infinite-loop.dk/blog/2011/09/using-nsurlprotocol-for-injecting-test-data/).

+I would also like to thank:

+* Sébastien Duperron ([@Liquidsoul](https://github.com/Liquidsoul)) for helping me maintaining this library, triaging and responding to issues and PRs
-I would also like to thank Kevin Harwood ([@kcharwood](https://github.com/kcharwood)) for migrating the code to `NSInputStream`, Jinlian Wang ([@JinlianWang](https://github.com/JinlianWang)) for adding Mocktail support, and everyone else who contributed to this project on GitHub somehow.
+* Kevin Harwood ([@kcharwood](https://github.com/kcharwood)) for migrating the code to `NSInputStream`
+* Jinlian Wang ([@JinlianWang](https://github.com/JinlianWang)) for adding Mocktail support
+* and everyone else who contributed to this project on GitHub somehow.

 If you want to support the development of this library, feel free to [<img alt="Donate" src="https://www.paypalobjects.com/webstatic/mktg/merchant_portal/button/donate.en.png" height="25px">](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=TRTU3UEWEHV92 "Donate").
 Thanks to all contributors so far!